+The State of New Mexico in the deep south of the United States in the fifth largest state in the US by area.
+However, it is the sixth most sparsely populated territory in the country, indicating that total population isn't that high.
 The vast area of New Mexico is filled with mountain ranges, deserts and huge forests.
-So it’s not surprising that, although the total surface area of NM is 121,589 square miles (315,194 square kilometers), there is an average of just 17.2 people who live in each square mile (6.62 per sq km).
+So it’s not surprising that, although the total surface area of NM is 121,589 square miles (315,194 square kilometers), there is an average of just 17 people who live in each square mile.
 Overall, New Mexico is only the 45th most densely populated state in the United States.

 Many of the state’s residents are crowded into Bernalillo County.
-Despite being the second smallest country in the state, Bernalillo is home to more than a third of its residents – 662,564 to be precise.
-That’s mainly because Alberquerque, the largest city in New Mexico, is within the county borders.
-The total population of Alberquerque is 545,852, making it the 32nd largest city in the USA.
+Despite being the second smallest country in the state, Bernalillo is home to more than one-third of its residents -- 676,685 to be precise.
+That’s mainly because Albuquerque, the largest city in New Mexico, is within the county borders.
+The total population of Albuquerque is 559,121, making it the 32nd largest city in the US.

 About 28% of the population over the age of 5 speaks Spanish at home, while 4% speak Navajo.
 There are also many in the state who speak New Mexican Spanish, an archaic form of 17th century Castilian Spanish from the colonists who arrived in the state between the 16th and 18th centuries.